top of page

 You are each of the four children

-You are the rabbis seated in B'nei Barak
+You are the rabbis seated in B'nei Barak.

-It is still your story
+This is your debate and your story

 Questions open the gates of wisdom